flipacholas/Architecture-of-consoles/articles/xbox.md

 It seems that Microsoft has decided to pick up where Sega left off.
 Their offer?
 A system with familiarities appreciated by developers and online services welcomed by users.

-Please note that, to keep consistency with other sources, this article separates storage units between the metric prefix (i.e. megabytes or 'MB') and the standardised binary prefix (i.e. mebibytes or 'MiB'), thus:
+Please note that to keep consistency with other sources, this article separates storage units between the metric prefix (i.e. megabytes or 'MB') and the standardised binary prefix (i.e. mebibytes or 'MiB'), thus:
 - 1 MB = 1000 KB
 - 1 MiB = 1024 KiB